veryhotdog/tgbot-monitoring-cs1.6/README.md

     #------------------------------------------------------------------------------------------------------------------------------------------------
     ```
 2. Add the /mon command for your bot with @BotFather
 3. Run the programm.
-Bot must work :)
+Bot should work :)